 The author of Ethics and Technology, a textbook that is widely used in many countries and currently in its fifth edition, Tavani has also written, edited, or co–edited five other books: Readings in CyberEthics (2001, 2nd edition 2004); Intellectual Property Rights in a Networked World (2005); Ethics, Computing, and Genomics (2006); The Handbook on Information and Computer Ethics (2008); and Elements of Reasoning: A Short Introduction (2009).
 His academic publications include more than 100 articles, reviews, and bibliographies that have appeared in numerous scholarly journals, encyclopedias, and books of readings.
 Tavani’s published work in computer ethics is internationally regarded, and he has been invited to present his research at universities in 16 countries around the world.
 He has delivered approximately 100 guest lectures, keynote addresses, conference papers, and panel presentations.

 Active in several professional/academic organizations, Professor Tavani served as an executive director and later as president of the International Society for Ethics and Information Technology, and served two terms as president of the Northern New England Philosophical Association; and as Secretary/Treasurer of the Association for Computing (ACM)—Special Interest Group on Computers and Society (SIGCAS).
 He also served on the American Philosophical Association—Committee on Philosophy and Computers.
-Professor Tavani is a member of the editorial boards of numerous academic journals, he has served as the book review editor of Ethics and Information Technology since 1998.
+Professor Tavani is a member of the editorial boards of numerous academic journals and has been the Book Review Editor of the journal of Ethics and Information Technology since 1998.
 He has been a frequent guest editor of various journals and was previously an associate editor of Computers and Society.

 Professor Tavani has been honored with a wide range of professional/academic awards, including the 2019 Weizenbaum Award which recognized his “significant contributions to the field of information and computer ethics, through his research, service, and vision” over a 25–year period.
 He was also the recipient of the 2004 John Brubaker Award, in recognition of his scholarly writing, and he received the 2008 ACM–SIGCAS Outstanding Service Award for his extensive professional service.
 Tavani has also been “acknowledged for excellence as a distinguished educator” who has “made as difference” as a college teacher.